Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 However, this distribution of Resources also introduces a number of potential problems:
 - The Resources may be updated, moved or removed without notification to the client applications,
 - Accessing Resources on remote host machines has implications for network bandwidth usage.
-- These problems can affect the end-user experience and, the network.
+- These problems can affect the end-user experience and the network.

 ### <mark style="background: #FF5582A6;">Client-server interaction - HTTP:</mark>